 The history of agriculture in India dates back to the Indus Valley civilization era and even before that in some parts of southern India.
 The agriculture sector is one of the most important industries in the Indian economy, which means it is also a huge employer.
 Approximately 60 percent of the Indian population works in the industry, contributing about 18 percent to India's GDP.
 This share decreases gradually with each year, with development in other areas of the country's economy.

-The real gross value added by agricultural sector in India in fiscal year 2018 amounted to about 20.7 trillion Indian rupees.
+The share of gross value added by crops in the agricultural sector in India in fiscal year 2019 amounted to about 56 percent.
 A decreasing trend in this value can be attributed to decreasing agricultural prices, with most of them below the minimum support prices, along with an increase in urbanization and the expansion of the country's services and manufacturing industries.
-The growth rate of GVA in the agricultural sector has decreased to about two percent in fiscal year 2018 from about five percent in fiscal year 2017.
+The growth rate of GVA in the agricultural sector including forestry and fishing increased marginally from fiscal year 2018 to 2019.

 Production of cereals is one of the primary contributions of the agricultural sector to India.
 Cereals account for almost 46 percent of the Indian agricultural market.
 The annual yield of coarse cereals was about 1,976 kilograms per hectare in fiscal year 2020.
 There has been a constant increase in annual yield of cereals across the country.
 The arable land area in the country is the second largest in the world after United States.
 The total cultivated land area in India in fiscal year 2016 was approximately 1.5 million hectares.
 According to the World Bank, as of 2015, approximately 38 percent of the land area in India is suitable for agriculture.
 This value is decreasing continuously due to urbanization.